Contents

 8 - standard large shank backbore, best design for most trombones and euphoniums

-9 - larger backbore, especially for dual-bore large shank trombones
+9 - larger backbore, specifically for dual-bore 547/562 trombones

 Notes for ordering shanks: The letter on the shank must match the letter on the cup: for example, a standard large shank for a G cup is a G8.
 All shanks should fit into the receiver 1".
 For Conn 36H altos and other smaller receivers specify smaller "s" shank (goes in farther).
 Large shanks: Bach, new Conn 88H, Edwards, Holton, Shires, and Yamaha trombones, and all large shank euphoniums, use the standard large shank.
 Older Conn 88H and Blessing B88 trombones require a different taper - specify Conn shank for proper fit.
 King 4B, 5B, and Benge 190 can use standard, but sometimes need a specially tapered “K” shank for a better fit.